Lixie-Labs/emotiscope-site/index.md

 <t2>I designed Emotiscope as a powerful bridge between sight and sound.<br>
 <br>
-128 micro-LEDs fluently dance to any song, in any color, in many modes!</t2>
+A built-in microphone allows 128 micro-LEDs to fluently dance to any song, in any color, and in many modes!</t2>

 [Learn More](https://emotiscope.rocks/is_different.html){: .btn .btn-green }
 [Jump To The App](https://app.emotiscope.rocks){: .btn .btn-blue }